krakend/krakend-documentation/logging/graylog-gelf.md

 ---
 KrakenD supports sending structured events in GELF format to your Graylog Cluster thanks to the [krakend-gelf](https://github.com/krakendio/krakend-gelf) integration.

-The setup of GELF is straightforward and requires only to set two parameters:
+The setup of GELF is straightforward and requires to add **two components** in the configuration:

-- `address`: The address (including the port) of your Graylog cluster (or any other service that receives GELF inputs).
-- `enable_tcp`: Set to `false` (recommended) to use UDP.
-When using TCP performance might be affected.

-## Enabling GELF
-Add the `krakend-gelf` integration in the root level of your `krakend.json`, inside the `extra_config` section. **The `telemetry/logging` needs to be enabled too**.

-For instance:
+- `telemetry/logging` to capture the logs
+- `telemetry/gelf` to format the logs

+The configuration you need to add is this, and explained below:

 ```json
 {
     "extra_config": {